jkpieterse/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 - The message's format.
 For example, you can't change the text's font size and color or insert a bulleted list.
 - The dialog options.
 For example, the **Send Anyway** and **Don't Send** options are fixed and depend on the [send mode option](#available-send-mode-options) you select.
 - Event-based activation processing and progress information dialogs.
 For example, the text and options that appear in the timeout and long-running operation dialogs can't be changed.

+## Best practices

+The Smart Alerts feature confirms that all outgoing mail items are compliant with the information protection policies of an organization and helps users improve their messages through recommendations.
+To ensure your add-in always provides users with a smooth and efficient sending experience, apply the following guidelines.

+- **Don't let your add-in further delay the send operation**.
+Smart Alerts add-ins must be short-running and lightweight.
+Avoid overloading the `OnMessageSend` and `OnAppointmentSend` event handlers with heavy validations.
+To prevent this, pre-process information when other events occur, such as `OnMessageRecipientsChanged` and `OnMessageAttachmentsChanged`.
+To determine which events your add-in can respond to, see the "Supported events" section of [Configure your Outlook add-in for event-based activation](autolaunch.md#supported-events).
+- **Don't implement additional dialogs**.
+Prevent overwhelming your users with too many dialogs.
+Instead, customize the text in the Smart Alerts dialog to convey information.
+If needed, you can also [customize the **Don't Send** button](#customize-the-dont-send-button-optional-preview) to provide users with additional information and functionality through a task pane (preview).
+- **Enable the Group Policy setting in your organization**.
+Ensure your Smart Alerts add-in activates on each mail item, including those sent using applications that implement Simple MAPI, through the **Running Outlook for Simple MAPI Sending** Group Policy setting.
+To learn more about this setting, see [Activate Smart Alerts in applications that use Simple MAPI](#activate-smart-alerts-in-applications-that-use-simple-mapi).

 ## Differences between Smart Alerts and the on-send feature